 For a sneaker enthusiast, “fake” sneakers are taboo.
 No go.
 Really impossible.
 No matter how dope they are.
 Fake is fake.
 Yet almost everyone ever secretly falls for it, and is confronted on the street or at a placed “womft” with the fact that the sneakers might be fake.
 Shame and a lot of money wasted.
 Of course you want to prevent that.
-But how do you recognize a fake Nike Air Max 1?
-We will tell you all about it.

 Not just one indicator

 First of all: there is not one fixed indicator on which you can base that a sneaker is fake.
 We hear this too often.
 It should always be indicated by a stitched size label, it is always visible by how Nike is written on the back heel or one of the sizes in the size label must touch the line at all times.
 Bullshit.
 There are exceptions in all cases.
 And there are many.
 Nike has released so many different Nike Air Max 1s and they all differ in detail.
 Both in the shape of sneaker parts, finishing of stitching and seams, and the layout of size labels.
 With some indicators, such as a wrong size label or wrong material, you have to drop out immediately.
 With other indicators such as bad stitching, this does not have to be immediately alarming.
 Not everything is neatly finished in the Nike factory.